- Publications & Insights

 - In real estate, he has advised on some of the largest real estate transactions in Kenya, including the sale of office towers to PWC and the World Bank, and on the purchase of a large industrial estate in Tatu City.

-- IFLR1000’ 2018 Financial and Corporate Guide rated Paras as a Highly Regarded Lawyer for Capital markets, Energy and infrastructure, Project development, Banking and M&A.
+- IFLR1000’s Financial and Corporate Guide consistently rated Paras as a Highly Regarded Lawyer for the past three consecutive years (2018 to 2020) for Capital markets, Energy and infrastructure, Project development, Banking and M&A and prior to that, as a Leading Lawyer in the same category in 2016.

-- Legal 500 2016 and 2017 ranked Paras as leading lawyer for Banking & Finance a recommended lawyer for Projects and Energy in Kenya.
+- Legal 500 in 2016 and 2017 ranked Paras as leading lawyer for Banking & Finance and Capital Markets, and as a recommended lawyer for Projects and Energy in Kenya.

 - Best Lawyers 2015 recognised Paras best lawyer within banking, capital markets, corporate, finance, mergers & acquisitions and real estate & conveyancing as areas of specialisation.